 The Crypto Tick Traders

-Almost all the amateurs in the crypto trading, have some or the other mechanism in place for tick trading.
-This is because, the tick charts give them very useful insights as to when to make a trade transaction.
+Almost all amateurs in crypto trading have some or all other mechanisms in place for tick trading.
+This is because the tick charts give them very useful insights as to when to make a trade transaction.
 It is different from the trading signals, in the sense that the signals are based on analysis and rules, while the ticks are based on just pure price and transaction data on a particular exchange.
-So both the complement each other.
-This is also the reason why many crypto traders, try to take help of consulting firms that provide all these data in an integrated form in a single platform.
-Say for example, executium.com is one such podium, that will multitask when it comes to providing analysis and data for cryptocurrency trading.
-Executium.com enables the traders to decide when was the market most active, when was it most idle, and what was the market volatility at a given point of time.
+So both complement each other.
+This is also why many crypto traders try to take help from consulting firms that provide all this data in an integrated form on a single platform.
+Say, for example, executium.com is one such podium that will multitask when it comes to providing analysis and data for cryptocurrency trading.
+Executium.com enables traders to decide when was the market most active, when was it most idle, and what was the market volatility at a given point in time.